blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/pluginreleasenotes.md

 **Changed features**

-* (IDTCTJNKNS-277) Updated to use the new blackduck namespace.
+* (IDTCTJNKNS-277) Updated to use the new 'blackduck' namespace.

 ## **Version 9.0.0**
 **New features**